mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-timetable.md

       - [xyz] common URLs to check images
     - [BCOS] check texts on login, sign up and poster upload pages
       - [xyz] define format to exchange texts
+    - [BCOS] define poster and video upload dates
+      - do not use weekends for the closing date - if there are any last minute issues its better to have them on a weekday
+      - do not open the repository before the upload closing date - poster uploaders will want to immediately check the repository after an upload if they get the chance putting constant update pressure on us if the option is available.
+If the repository is open after the submission is closed all of these issues do not occur in the first place.
     - [G-Node] update services according to required content changes

 ### Until first week of August